 We just love desserts made using lemons and this Lemon Delicious Pudding is a winner.
 It is quick to prepare and tastes fabulous eaten hot, or cold.

 Growing up, Mum’s pantry always had packets of lemon delicious, chocolate, or butterscotch self saucing puddings that we as kids would just whip one or the other up for a quick dessert.
 We remember mixing up the packet mix, then sprinkling the powder over the batter, and then pouring boiling water over the batter then baking till golden.
 A big scoop of vanilla ice cream was necessary to serve with it, as the hot pudding met the cold ice cream and created a creamy sauce as it melted.
-Still nice we’re sure, but this recipe puts that memory right back in the past, before our palates became a little more discerning.
-Thank goodness!

 Well, we’ve come a long way since, and discovered this amazing lemon delicious recipe that has the best light and airy sponge and a stunning lemon sauce, that makes the perfect pudding in our opinion.

 Lemon delicious pudding sponge

 Watch How To Make Lemon Delicious Pudding

 click on the link…..Edna’s Lemon Curd Cake

 click on the link…..Easy Crustless Lemon Tart

 click on the link…..Italian Lemon Mascarpone Tart

 What’s your favourite lemon dessert?
 We would love to hear from you in the comments below.